 Nova Scotia Power starts install of new power lines across Strait of Canso

-High-voltage lines a requirement of the Maritime Link project
+The high-voltage lines are a requirement of the Maritime Link project

-After a three-month delay, Nova Scotia Power is erecting huge overhead power lines over the Strait of Canso, a requirement of the Maritime Link project that will also serve as a backup power connection to Cape Breton Island.
+The lines are a requirement of the Maritime Link project and will also serve as a backup power connection to Cape Breton Island.